neslihanunal/DSA210-Macroeconomic-Influence-on-Donations/README.md

 ## Objectives

-- Analyze the relationship between major macroeconomic indicators (GDP growth, inflation rate, unemployment rate) and donation behaviors.
+- Analyze how macroeconomic indicators such as GDP growth, inflation rate, and unemployment rate affect donation behaviors in the **United States and Europe**.
-- Determine whether macroeconomic fluctuations significantly impact donation amounts.
+- Assess whether variations in these indicators significantly predict changes in charitable donations.
-- Provide actionable insights for nonprofit organizations to enhance financial planning during different economic conditions.
+- Provide actionable insights for nonprofit organizations in the **education and disaster relief sectors** to enhance financial planning during different economic conditions.

 ---